A bill to authorize the National Oceanic and Atmospheric Administration to establish a Climate Change Education Program, and for other purposes.

 Length: 9 pages

-This bill was introduced on April 24, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 24, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying